The Concert Band is one of three bands at Duxbury High School.

 - No homework/book reading during rehearsal…not on the stand or floor

-- You may eat/drink only prior to rehearsal…for you horns sake.
+- You can NOT eat/drink prior to rehearsal or performance…for you horns sake.

 - Never leave the classroom without asking permission.